iriiiina/mm-to-point/README.md

 Irina Ivanova, [irina.ivanova@protonmail.com](irina.ivanova@protonmail.com)

 ## Issues and Problems
 If you have any issues, problems, questions or suggestions about the converter, please let me know.
-You van either write me to my email [irina.ivanova@protonmail.com](irina.ivanova@protonmail.com) or create an [Issue](https://github.com/iriiiina/mm-to-point/issues) here at this GitHub repo.
+You can either write me to my email [irina.ivanova@protonmail.com](irina.ivanova@protonmail.com) or create an [Issue](https://github.com/iriiiina/mm-to-point/issues) here at this GitHub repo.

 ## Ads
 I am planning to insert some ads to pay back my free time I spent on this app.
 This will be small civil add, not the overhelming one, so please don't be mad about it.